bootchk/solarRadioFirefly/readme.md

-Digital,solar fireflies.
-Nordic modules that blink in unison.
+Digital, solar fireflies using Nordic radio modules, that blink in unison.
 No batteries, sleep mostly.

 Background